 3) But they love fish the most!

 Phew!
-This craft project has been a bit of a monster (excuse the pun) – I finished making the shark 3 weeks ago, but it has taken me ages to complete the hand drawn tutorial.
+This cool polymer clay pencil holder has been a bit of a monster (excuse the pun).
+I finished making the shark 3 weeks ago, but it has taken me ages to complete the hand drawn tutorial.
 Anyway, it’s all done now, and I hope you like it.